ben-arnao/StoRM/README.md

 # StoRM (Stochastic Random Mutator)
-A hyperparameter tuner for high-dimensional, categorically-parametered, intractable optimization problems (Ex.
+A robust hyperparameter tuner for high-dimensional, categorically and/or conditionally-parametered, intractable optimization problems (Ex.
 Neural Network)

 # Motivations of this tuner

 Neural network hyper parameter optimization is an especially challenging task due to a few reasons:

-1) Parameters are highly codependent.
+1) Parameters can be highly codependent.
 Adjusting a single parameter may not be enough to get over a saddle point, you will likely have to adjust many parameters simultaneously to escape local minima.
+You may also have scenarios where adjusting a parameter can completely alter the performance of other parameters as well.

-2) The search space can be highly non-convex and intractable, with many categorical, discrete-valued, conditional, and nested parameters.
+2) The search space can be highly non-convex, with many categorical, discrete-valued, conditional, and nested parameters.
 This sort of parameter space makes it very difficult to generate any sort of quantitative probability model.

 3) One might encounter a scenario where tuning a parameter will have very poor or very good results depending on what parameters are tuned with it, so attempting to model which parameters are more likely to be better will require a lot of trials to overcome this level of variance/noise.
 Even then, the best parameter value on average will not always be the best parameter value overall.